CortexClub/spikeinterface_tutorials_cortexclub_2025/README.md

 The best is to start with the **overview_tutorials**

-Then you can spent some times on more details with more notebooks:

   * Object interaction cookbook 15min
   * Probe handling 15min
   * Preprocessing  20min